ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter22.md

 “Okay,” Lán WàngJī replied.
 Then, he kissed Wèi WúXiàn once more, got out of bed, picked up their clothes that were scattered on the floor, and hung them on the dressing screen.

 Then, he went behind the dressing screen.
-When he came out, he was once again fully dressed, and left the room.
+When he came out, he was once again fully dressed and left the room.

 Shortly after, he returned with two bowls of plain noodle soup.

-Even though it was a simple recipe, Lán WàngJī still made the dishes pleasing to the eye.
+Although it was a simple recipe, Lán WàngJī still made the dishes appealing in appearance.

-Besides noodles, he had added some slices of lotus root, shredded chicken, pickled mustard greens and fresh vegetables.
+Along with the noodles, he added slices of lotus root, shredded chicken, pickled mustard greens and fresh vegetables.
 All these toppings were nicely arranged inside the bowl.

-The ingredients were similar to that of the breakfast; however, the flavour was completely different.
+The ingredients were similar to those he used for the breakfast; however, the flavour was completely different.

-After eating the tasty noodle soup, Wèi WúXiàn was in high spirits.
-“Lán Zhàn, I have been pondering about the channelling technique that you told me.
+After eating the tasty noodle soup, Wèi WúXiàn was in merriment.
+“Lán Zhàn, I have been pondering about the channelling technique you told me.
 I think that it might be the cause of my amnesia.”

-He went on, “Since there are many memories residing in the realm of the conscious mind, having another conscious mind penetrating inside might destabilise the conscious mind of the host.
+He went on, “As many memories reside in the conscious mind, any invasion could destabilise the host's mind.

-“This issue must have slipped out of my attention while the Golden Core vessel was accumulating a lot of energy in order to stabilise itself before the formation of the Golden Core.
+“This issue must have slipped out of my attention.
+To be stable, a Golden Core vessel needs a lot of energy.
+Then the formation of the Golden Core comes after.

 “However, I formed a Golden Core so suddenly, then, shortly after, I lost it.
 Meanwhile, the Golden Core vessel was still unstable; the realm of my conscious mind was also unstable; hence, the issue of memory loss arose.”

 Lán WàngJī said, “When I found you, you had used the spiritual power to protect yourself, especially your head.

-“Except for the injury on your leg that you had before being washed away, there were no other internal or external injuries.
+“Except for the injury on your leg, there were no other internal or external injuries.
 Therefore, the doctor could not find the cause of your amnesia.”

 “Well, my reasoning is quite fair.
 Even though you have already used that kind of, oh...”
 Wèi WúXiàn paused.

 Then, he suddenly smiled and winked at Lán WàngJī.
 “That kind of invading the conscious mind is likely to influence the host’s habits.
 Lán Zhàn, you are right about the channelling consequences.”

-Wèi WúXiàn then held Lán WàngJī’s hand and said, “I have the feeling that you have been blaming yourself for not entering the realm of my unconscious mind earlier in order to help me form my Golden Core.
+Wèi WúXiàn then held Lán WàngJī’s hand and said, “I have the feeling that you have been blaming yourself for not entering the realm of my unconscious mind earlier to help me form my Golden Core.

-“But, Lán Zhàn, what told me was right.
+“But, Lán Zhàn, what he told me was right.
 Without repeatedly testing a new technique, carelessly using it could bear some serious consequences.

 “This time I was lucky to lose only one part of my memories.
 What if I have lost all of my memories and am unable to recover them again?
 Or, even worse, having a memory dysfunction, then what would become of me?”

-He went on, this time with a smile, “I think it was a good fortune that you had insisted on penetrating only the realm of my conscious mind and helped me open up the main points of my spiritual veins.
+He carried on, this time with a smile, “I think it was a good fortune that you had insisted on penetrating only my conscious mind and helped me open up the main points of my spiritual veins.
 Doing so, you have gradually let me get used to your spiritual power.

 “If you had directly entered the realm of my unconscious mind, my spiritual veins and Golden Core vessel might not have coped with a surge of your spiritual power, which, in turn, could have caused another issue.”

-Lán WàngJī remained silent, while he got close to Wèi WúXiàn, embraced him in his arms, and rested his chin on Wèi WúXiàn’s head.
+Lán WàngJī remained silent while he got close to Wèi WúXiàn, embraced him in his arms, and rested his chin on Wèi WúXiàn’s head.

 Then, he felt Wèi WúXiàn’s hand patting his back, like comforting a child.

-Wèi WúXiàn held Lán WàngJī’s hand again and placed it on his stomach, just below the belly button, then he said, “It is one thing to form a Golden Core, but another to solidify it.
+Once more, Wèi WúXiàn held Lán WàngJī’s hand and placed it on his stomach, just below the belly button, then he said, “It is one thing to form a Golden Core, but another to solidify it.

 “At this stage, we don’t fully understand the risks involved in our method.
 And other cultivators have their own way of forming a Golden Core.

 “You have helped me build the foundation.
-To play it safe, from now on, I will rely on my own spiritual power to do the rest.”
+From now on, I will rely on my own spiritual power to do the rest.”

 Then, suddenly, Wèi WúXiàn laughed.
 “Lán Zhàn, the way I put your hand on my stomach, does it not look like I am pregnant with your child and letting you feel the baby’s movement?”